dannyoceans/MySmartRome/README.md

 # MySmartRome

-MySmartRome is a project developed for tourism in Rome.
-It is addressed to two kinds of users : Tourist, Business.
+MySmartRome is a project developed for tourism in Rome basing on ux evaluations.
+It is addressed to two kinds of users: Tourist, Business.
 Tourist can access to MySmartRome by an android application, instead Business is a web-based client.

 Android users can register to database, and log into application.
 Users can take position of other users, take position of attractions nearest to them.
 Users can receive offers, promos and sales through a push notification sent by the business client.